edina/fieldtrip-open/docs/GEOJSON.md

 * <strong>Dichotomous Questions: </strong> There is a strong use case where we might have dichotomous questions which means that a record is connected to multiple forms.

     <strong>Solution</strong>:<br/>
     I changed the format of editor and fields.
 Check the proposed format and specifically check data inside the properties field.
+(To be revised, the format didn't change).

 #### Record Storage in App